 That’s a good question!
 Here are my best guesses:

-They might actually improve your teaching.
+They might improve your teaching.

-If you’re a new teacher and your classes lack variety, then incorporating learning styles will probably improve the range of activities you use.
+If you’re a new teacher and your classes lack variety, incorporating learning styles will probably improve the range of activities you use.
 The extra learner engagement that this triggers will make it appear that learners are learning more effectively.
 Confirmation bias will ensure that this is ascribed to learning styles.